scaleoutsean/awesome-solidfire/README.md

 #### KubeVirt

 - KubeVirt v0.59 isn't easy to use, but it works with SolidFire 12 and Trident v23.01, [see here](https://scaleoutsean.github.io/2023/02/12/backup-restore-kubevirt-vms-with-solidfire-kasten-kubernetes.html).
-Interestingly, it appears that regular SolidFire PVCs appear as block devices when attached to KubeVirt VMs (in theory one should use Block mode, but that doesn't appear necesary)
+Interestingly, it appears that regular SolidFire PVCs appear as block devices when attached to KubeVirt VMs (in theory one should use Block mode, but that doesn't appear necessary)

 #### HashiCorp Nomad